Full Waveform Inversion (FWI)

-Full-Waveform Inversion (FWI) derives high-resolution velocity models by minimizing the difference between observed and modeled seismic waveforms.
-It goes beyond refraction and reflection tomography techniques, which use only the travel time kinematics of the seismic data, by using additional information provided by the amplitude and phase of the seismic waveform.
+Full waveform inversion (FWI) accurately computes highly detailed, data-driven models of subsurface velocity, absorption (Q) and reflectivity, for use in seismic imaging and interpretation, by minimizing the difference between observed and modeled seismic waveforms.
+Our pioneering seismic inversion technology goes beyond refraction and reflection tomography techniques, which use only the travel time kinematics of the seismic data, using additional information provided by the amplitude and phase of the seismic waveform.